MRI Patient Appointment Information

 Unless directed otherwise by your doctor, you may eat and take any usual medication before the MRI examination.
 However, you will need to tell us which medications you are taking and whether you have allergies, diabetes, heart or kidney disease, or limited mobility.
 If you have ever had metal in your eye, have any implanted devices, or a pacemaker, please let us know beforehand.

-As most cosmetics contains metal components, it is recommended that you do not apply make-up before a head or neck MRI.
+As most cosmetics contain metal components, it is recommended that you do not apply make-up before a head or neck MRI.
 A make-up remover will be provided, if necessary.

 - Pregnant women should not be exposed to an MRI unless approved by a physician.